meemknight/safeSave/README.md

 If the original file has beed modified by the outside the library will load the backup.
 If both the backup and the original file are corupted the library will report this error.

+Has other functionalities like file mappings (not working on linux yet).

 ---

 Integration: paste the include/safeSave.h file and the src/safeSvae.cpp file into your project.